Charlie Atherton: Early life

 He was born in New Brunswick, New Jersey, the son of George W. Atherton and Frances “Fannie” Wright Darusmont Washburn, of Plympton, Massachusetts.
 His father, a Civil War veteran, at the time was a professor of political science at Rutgers University.
 In 1882, at the age of 9 he moved to Philadelphia when his father took over as president of Pennsylvania State University.

 Atherton loved baseball as well as football.
 He was Penn State's first sports star as a member of the school's baseball and football teams.
 He is also credited with inventing the place kick.

 Sports career

 He was an early professional football player and coach for the Greensburg Athletic Association.
 He also played professional football in 1896 for the Pittsburgh Athletic Club.

 He made his Major League debut on May 30, 1899 at the age of 24.
 He hit .248 in 242 at bats in 1899, which would end up being his only Major League season.

 He also hit 5 doubles, 6 triples and had 23 RBI.
 Defensively, Atherton committed 26 errors, which was fourth worst on the now defunct Washington Senators team of the National League.
 He played his final game on August 22, 1899.

 Travels

-He travelled to a Russia as part of the YMCA.
+He traveled to a Russia as part of the YMCA.
 He was based in Petrograd, hosted by the Czech Legion, who were aligned to the Russian Imperial Army.
 He witnessed the Russian Revolution, World War I.